Privacy policy

 • Synchronize a minimal profile into the application database so account-linked features can work correctly.

-• Publish, moderate, and respond to comments or feedback submissions.
+• Publish, moderate, and respond to comments.

 • Detect abuse, investigate incidents, enforce platform rules, and maintain service reliability.